srilaasya/Ally-AGI-hack/README.md

 # Ally-AGI-hack

-Running LLMs locally to auto-generate code that converts any website to be accessible
+AI-powered web app that makes use of a Large Language Model (LLM) to generate code to make websites more accessible to disabled individuals, helping to ensure compliance with ADA regulations.

 ## Setup